STU2077/DS_Blog/README.md

 <p>Q4: How do price and review scores affect rental properties?</p>

 <strong>3.
 File Descriptions</strong>
 <p>A notebook is available here to showcase work related to the above questions.
-Each cell has a sentence at the top for describing the purpose of the code.</p>
+Each cell has a sentence at the top for describing the purpose of the code.
+Two data sets (Listings and Calendar) are used, and the data were scraped on 05/11/20</p>

 <strong>4.
 Results</strong>
 <p>The main findings of the code can be found at the post available here.</p>